kyullog/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+Two parts of Express that we learned about this week are middleware and routers.
+Middleware is covered in the next question, but routers allow the developer to organize their resources by common endpoints structures.

 - [ ] Describe Middleware?